kurttheviking/egreedy-js/README.md

     ```js
     algorithm.select().then(function (arm) {
-      // do something based on chosen arm value
+      // do something based on the chosen arm
     });
     ```